pure-css/pure/README.md

 To get started using Pure, go to the [Pure CSS website][Pure].
 The website has extensive documentation and examples to help you start using Pure.

-You can include the Pure CSS file in your project by fetching it from Yahoo's
+You can include the Pure CSS file in your project by fetching it from unpkg:
-CDN:

 ```html
 <link rel="stylesheet" href="https://unpkg.com/purecss@1.0.0/build/pure-min.css">